HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 <!-- markdownlint-disable-next-line MD051 -->
 We observe from [Figure 2](#fig-2) and [Figure 3](#fig-3) that the most popular websites set in proportion more third-party than first-party cookies: 78% of cookies are third-party on the top 1k most visited websites when it is just below 50% on the top 10M.
-This may be explained by the fact that more popular websites also include more third-party content and scripts that in turns set third-party cookies to enable different functionalities.
+This may be explained by the fact that more popular websites also include more third-party content and scripts that in turn set third-party cookies to enable different functionalities.

 ## Cookie attributes